fernandwill/mantra-tracker-frontend/DEMO_SETUP.md

 3. Login with your new account
 4. Create your first mantra (e.g., "Om Mani Padme Hum", goal: 108)
 5. Add some repetitions and watch the progress bar fill
-6. Visit the dashboard to see statistics
+6. Visit the Statistics tab to see your practice insights
 7. Try the dark/light theme toggle
 8. Test logout and login again